craftpip/jquery-confirm/README.md

 ## Version changes

+(new in 3.0.3)
+* Setting defaults fixed
+* added docs for prompt dialog
+* added setType method
+* users can now create custom type styles
+* removed the annoying debug console log
+* other fixes

 (new in 3.0.1)
 * Removed bootstrap as dependency
 * Added dialog type to identify success, failure, etc.